kokokola694/loan-visualization/README.md

 2. Organizing the Backend

-  * Ideally this is where I would do the mean calculations by year to lessen wait time when loading the page.
+  * By grouping up the data in the backend, there is much less stress and waittime on the frontend.
+Averages were calculated by month and year (see `loans_controller.rb` and `loans/index.json.jbuilder`).
   * Loan data from before 2009 is filtered out (`app/controllers/api/loans_controller.rb`).

 3. Implementing Visualization